 If Pfizer doesn’t release some real blockbuster drugs quick, fast and in a hurry it’s going to have to jack up the price of its boner pills.
 And/or start laying off people like the manager I met a few days ago.

 That kind of garbage is called monetizing your “corporate goodwill” by betraying the loyalty of your employees, customers and suppliers.
-Goodwill being financial speak for a company’s positive reputation as a good corporate citizen who provides quality goods and services.
+Goodwill being financial speak for a company’s positive reputation as a responsible corporate citizen who provides quality goods and services.

 Boston Market is the very best example of monetizing goodwill I have ever seen.
 It went public in 1993 and was bankrupt by 1998.
 It has just 462 restaurants today – down from 1,143 restaurants in 1998.
 Thousands of Americans lost their jobs.